intel/intelRSD/PSME/nvme-wheel/README.md

 ## Installation of the NVMe Initiator Wheel

 **Note**: Installation of `nvme-wheel` requires `nvme-cli`.
 Instructions for how to download and install `nvme-cli` are available at: https://github.com/linux-nvme/nvme-cli.
 For more information refer to http://nvmexpress.org.
+The package 'nvme-cli' is available as part of the source for 16.04 in the Ubuntu repository.
+As root:

+'apt-get install nvme-cli'

 ### Dependencies
 Installation of `nvme-wheel` requires a wheel module linked with Python2\*.